 In Gillis, an employee went to see a co-worker’s private gun collection after hours during which the co-worker told the employee and her husband he could “easily pick them off with a sniper rifle.”
 The employee complained to the employer who responded by transferring her.
 The Court held that because the conduct occurred outside the workplace, was not work-related, and did not impact the employee’s work conditions, the hostile environment claim failed as a matter of law.

 What is important to take away from the Gillis case is that the Court determined that the complained-of conduct was wholly unrelated to any workplace conduct that could have given rise to the hostile work environment claim.
 Simply because the conduct between employees occurs after working hours or away from the workplace, however, does not mean that it will automatically be inapplicable to a hostile work environment claim.
 In fact, certain conduct between employees may very well serve as the basis for a hostile work environment claim even though it occurs away from the employer’s place of business or after work hours.
 Moreover, incidents that occur away from the workplace may contribute to or corroborate other incidents that occur in the workplace.
 This applies equally to race discrimination, gender discrimination, national origin discrimination, or any other type of hostile work environment claim.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm or any individual attorney.